Heating Service In Fort Worth, Eagle Mountain, Westover Hills, TX, and Surrounding Areas

 Your gas furnace or heat pump should be cleaned periodically.
 Debris and build-up accumulating inside your system can lead to damage.
 Because a dirty heater must work harder to operate, it also contributes to higher electrical bills.
 Our HVAC technicians are trained in proper cleaning procedures for all types of heaters.
 In the case of gas furnaces, we’ll pay special attention to the flame sensor and the hot surface igniter to keep your heater both functional and safe.

 - Your heater hasn’t been warming your home evenly.
 Some rooms are too cold, while some areas may feel too hot.
-This could be a sign that the blower fan is malfunctioning, or it could mean there’s a problem with the burners.
+This could signify that the blower fan is malfunctioning, or it could mean there’s a problem with the burners.

 - Your heater’s been kicking on and off too frequently, a condition that’s known as “short cycling.”
 It shouldn’t turn on and off more than four times within an hour.
 Short cycling can be caused by overheating due to restricted airflow, a malfunctioning thermostat, or incorrect installation — meaning the heater is too big (powerful) for your home or business.

-- While running, the heater is making strange sounds, such as banging, clicking, grinding, squealing, shrieking, or anything besides an ordinary hum.
+- While running, the heater makes strange sounds, such as banging, clicking, grinding, squealing, shrieking, or anything besides an ordinary hum.

 Furnace and Heat Pump Replacement: Proper Installation